-Popular Twitch streamer and Overwatch pro Felix ‘xQc’ Lengyel is more than a top gamer - he even showed off his singing prowess during a karaoke stream on June 14, a decision that fellow streamer Imane ‘Pokimane’ Anys found “hilarious.”
+Popular Overwatch pro Felix ‘xQc’ Lengyel is more than a top gamer - he even showed off his singing prowess during a karaoke stream on June 14, a decision that fellow streamer Imane ‘Pokimane’ Anys found “hilarious.”

 Rather than hopping into a game of Overwatch, xQc broke it down during a ‘Twitch Sings’ stream, jamming out to such tunes as Lady Gaga’s ‘Bad Romance’ and Queen's ‘Bohemian Rhapsody.’

 While xQc gave quite the performance, Pokimane couldn’t help but laugh at his efforts, poking fun at how seriously he seemed to be taking the stream despite his less-than-savory singing skills.

 “I love how xQc does this,” Pokimane laughed, holding up her hand to mimic the Canadian streamer.
 “Like he’s really gonna try.
 Like, this is where I hit my high note.
 Then he just goes, ‘HEYYYY, I JUST MET YOU.’
 But you can really see the effort with the hand motion.”